Updated December 1, 2022

 Credentialing can take anywhere from 30-90 days.

-Yes, one of the goals of the APP Fellowship Program is to improve the attrition rate among PAs and APNs on staff at Summit Health.
+One of the goals of the APP Fellowship Program is to have the APN/PA fellow join Summit Health as a provider.
 Completing this fellowship will prepare fellows to work autonomously as fully licensed and credentialed team member at Summit Health.
+You will re-interview to join Summit Health as a provider after the fellowship.